N.H. Coalition for Business and Education is ready for new school year

 It’s not that New Hampshire has been lacking in education initiatives to get students on track – early on, the coalition’s financing partner, the New Hampshire Charitable Foundation, hired a group that found there are over 700 STEM (science, technology, engineering and math) initiatives statewide – but there is no communication among them.

-“New Hampshire is a laboratory of STEM initiatives,” says Tom Raffio, the coalition’s other co-founder and president and CEO of Northeast Delta.
+“New Hampshire is a laboratory of STEM initiatives,” says Tom Raffio, the coalition’s other co-founder and president and CEO of Northeast Delta Dental.
 He says the coalition became a forum to discuss the different initiatives and help the group discover which ones to advocate.

 For about a year and a half, the coalition held 15 presentations on education innovations and social trends, bringing business owners up to speed on the issue.